What Is Preventive Maintenance? (Types, Examples & Benefits)

 Let’s briefly touch on a few specific examples of preventive maintenance that may be applicable to your business:

-Your heating, ventilating and cooling system is integral to the success of your business.
+• Check your HVAC system: Your heating, ventilating and cooling system is integral to the success of your business.
 If your A/C goes bust at the height of summer, for instance, you can expect fewer customers and a negative impact on business.
-Ensure your HVAC system is routinely inspected (seasonally is a good rule of thumb) to avoid costly repairs in the event of future damage.
+Routinely inspect your HVAC system (preferably seasonably) to avoid costly repairs in the event of future damage.

-Be sure to have essential business vehicles inspected as frequently, or as often as recommended by the manufacturer.
+• Inspect all essential business vehicles: Be sure to have essential business vehicles inspected as frequently as recommended by the manufacturer.
 Failure to perform routine maintenance could result in breakdowns, engine failure and dangerous driving conditions.
 If possible, set up service reminders via an app, or check your mileage to stay on top of vehicle inspections.
-This type of basic preventive maintenance will ensure that your vehicles perform optimally for your business’s success.
+This type of basic preventive maintenance will ensure that your vehicles perform optimally for your business’ success.

 Preventive maintenance can be as complicated or as simple as you make it.
 Remember to keep in mind that you should only focus on a handful of preventive maintenance actions at a time to keep the process manageable and affordable, and the little precautions you’re taking now will contribute to a safer, more successful business in the long run.